Quasi-sure essential supremum and applications to finance: Introduction

-The paper is organized as followed.
-In Section \ref{secappendix}, we study the quasi-sure support of a random variable and introduce the quasi-sure essential supremum.
-We also make the link between both notions.
-In Section \ref{applifi}, we apply these notions to super-replication and AIP.
-Finally, the missing proofs and results of Section \ref{applifi} are postponed to the Appendix.
+The paper is organized as follows.
+In Section \ref{secappendix}, we introduce the quasi-sure support of a family of $\R^d$-valued functions as well as the quasi-sure essential supremum of a family of $\R$-valued functions.
+We also provide properties of the quasi-sure essential supremum.
+In Section \ref{applifi}, we apply these results to one-period financial problems like super-replication and AIP.
+Section \ref{sec:multi} studies the multiperiod AIP condition.
+Finally, the appendix collects some technical results on aggregation of quasi-sure statements.